needle-tools/needle-engine-support/documentation/index.md

 **Needle Engine** is a web engine for 3D apps.
 It runs on your machine for development, and can be deployed anywhere.
 It is flexible, extensible and has built-in support for collaboration and XR!
 It is built around the glTF standard for 3D assets.

-**Needle Engine for Unity** utilizes allows you to use Unity to author and manage your web application: It helps you to export your assets, animations, lightmaps and more.
+**Needle Engine for Unity** allows you to use Unity and Blender to author and manage web applications: It helps you to export your assets, animations, lightmaps and more.

 <quoteslides>
 <div>Unbelievable Unity editor integration by an order of magnitude,<br/>and as straightforward as the docs claim.
 Wow. — Chris Mahoney</div>